-Following the successful installation of 83 kWp of solar panels on Avondale Park Primary School, Thomas Jones Primary School and the Dalgarno Community Centre, North Kensington Community Energy are continuing our work in the borough.
-Working with the Westway Trust we are planning to install 138 kWp of solar panels on the Westway Sports Centre in spring 2020.
+Following the successful installation of 83 kWp of solar panels in 2019, North Kensington Community Energy are continuing our work in the borough.
+Working with the Westway Trust, we are currently installing 138 kWp of solar panels on the Westway Sports Centre.

-These solar panels will save up to 28 tonnes of CO2 a year from being pumped into the atmosphere while creating a community fund for local projects.
+- Save up to 28 tonnes of CO2 a year from being pumped into the atmosphere

 The benefits to the community

 TACKLING FUEL POVERTY